TarasKutsyk/Data-Analytics-Project/README.md

 - TempScal (TempScal = 'Robust'): define the way of standardization of 'temperature' column if it is numerical type.
 There 2 option of standardization:
     - If TempScal = 'Robust': standardization via quartiles.
     - If TempScal = 'Standard': standardization via mean value and standrad deviation.
 - DropSpCol (DropSpCol = True): there is one column, that is 'toCoupon_GEQ5min' column that have only one binary value 1.
 Default value is True -> it is automically removed.
+- ImputeMissing (ImputeMissing = False): if ImputeMissing = True, then the rows with NaN values are imputted with modes (for categorical or binay values) or median (for numerical values).

 Parameters must be defined at the moment of creating the Data class instance.
 See example in Data_class.ipynb file.